-During digital learning, Gwinnett County School Counselors will continue supporting students' academic success, career development, and social-emotional growth, utilizing Zoom and Google Meet for individual meetings, conferences, presentations, groups, and classroom lessons/activities.If your family is in need of food assistance please contact Mrs. Thomas
+Gwinnett County School Counselors support students' academic success, career development, and social-emotional growth, through individual meetings, conferences, presentations, groups, and classroom lessons/activities.If your family is in need of food assistance, please contact Mrs. Thomas

 The Georgia Department of Education has developed seventeen (17) elementary career awareness activities for local school systems to use as a guide to assist with the implementation of the College and Career Readiness Performance Indicators appropriate for the career awareness and career development indices.
 Some activities may contain more than one activity to allow for more opportunities to facilitate awareness of the cluster.
 These activities will assist elementary students with: